 Current Members of the Band

 Sad note: Roger Booth, the original drummer, lead singer, and writer, passed away in 2010.
 Dick Burns, the original lead guitar player, passed away in 1984.
 Larry Smith, who played trumpet and keyboard with the band for many years, passed away in 2001.
+Frank Glaser who played lead guitar for over 30 years retired in January of 2015.
 Thank you, we will always remember you for the music you shared with us.